stinnettstan/stream-bar/README.md

 [] Styling to make everything look good

  ### Gotchas / Design Decisions
+ - I think bottom bar mirroring the active item of the sidebar, plus auto-scrolling to the active category/round is less confusing than a head-pointer/stack approach, especially for the brackets.
  - A winner can be changed, but only if the current round hasn't ended(which is triggered when all matchups of current round are complete)
  - The entries of the next round are generated only at the end of the current round.
     Initially I did this because I thought the high seeds continue to be matched with the low seed in the next rounds, but apparently not lol.
 I guess it maintains some level of suspense? not that hard to change.